 5 Outdoor Activities in Palouse, Pullman and Clarkston

-From Palouse’s trademark rolling emerald hills to the quiet campgrounds and deep river valleys of the modest Blue Mountains, southeast Washington has a lot to offer when it comes to a lively outdoor scene.
-Read on to discover five thrilling ways to explore the outdoors in and around Palouse, Pullman and Clarkston.
+From Palouse’s trademark rolling emerald hills to the quiet campgrounds and deep river valleys of the Blue Mountains, southeast Washington has a lot to offer when it comes to its outdoor scene.
+Read on to discover five thrilling ways to explore the outdoors in and around Palouse, Pullman, and Clarkston.

 1. Boat Hells Canyon

 Clarkston is the gateway to Hells Canyon National Recreation Area, where visitors can marvel at the Grand Canyon’s biggest rival — Hell’s Canyon.
 North America’s deepest river gorge, Hells Canyon is known for its water activities and hiking and camping opportunities.
-Dive right in with a hair-blowing jet-boat ride through the canyon or fish for steelhead trout or sturgeon in the Snake River’s fertile waters.
+Take a boat or river rafting tour through the canyon or fish for steelhead trout or sturgeon in the Snake River’s fertile waters.

 2. Bike Palouse, Clarkston and Pullman